-Price: Virgin Media's new sports channel is free for all Virgin TV customers and is a €5 add-on for broadband customers.
+Price: Virgin Media's new sports channel is free for all Virgin TV customers and is a €5 add-on for broadband or mobile customers.
 If you're not a Virgin customer you can get it for €20 a month on a 30-day contract through the Virgin TV Anywhere App.

 As well as sport you get access to Virgin Media One, Two, Three, and the Virgin Media Player.

 The sport available on this channel includes all Champions League games, all Europa League games, and Ireland's Euro 2020 qualifiers.

 Price: Seven-day free trial, then €2.99 a month for six months then €5.99 after that.
 No contract.

 Amazon got in on the sporting action last year by announcing that for the 2019/20 season they'll stream 20 Premier League matches in the UK.